KiandaBPM/docs/content/docs/platform/pages/link.md

         	![Dashboard Link widget query string on load rule example](/images/dashboard-link-query-string-onload.jpg)

           To learn more about the **Set form field** rule, go to [Set form field rule](/docs/platform/rules/data/set-form-field/) or to learn more about Rules in general, see [Rules](/docs/platform/rules/).

+        - **Append Query** - select this checkbox if you wish to append a QueryString parameter.
+If you leave this checkbox unchecked, the existing query string parameter will be overwritten.
+You can use the append functionality to store multiple query string parameters and populate multiple fields within a process or dashboard.

     - **Link icon** - You can choose the icon you want to appear on your Link widget button.
 Click on the down arrow and select the icon you want to use from the large number of options available.